-Personalization might lead to impulse buys and increased spending, but when those “just for you” products feel like the right fit, customers come away more satisfied.
+Personalization might lead to impulse buys and increased spending.
+However,` when those “just for you” products feel like the right fit, customers come away more satisfied.

 In addition to noticing a boost in revenue, 96% of professionals believe personalization helps improve and safeguard customer relationships.
 It also helps encourage customer loyalty in the long term.
 For instance, nearly one-third of customers are more loyal to brands that show personalized ads.

-Simply put, by creating a more personalized shopping experience, retailers can make more money now and win repeat business to keep revenue coming in later. not only drive incremental revenue in the short-term but also deliver higher customer lifetime value (CLV) through strengthened brand loyalty.
+Simply put, by creating a more personalized shopping experience, retailers can make more money now and win repeat business to keep revenue coming in later.
+They can not only drive incremental revenue in the short-term, but also deliver higher customer lifetime value (CLV) through strengthened brand loyalty.

 There are many different ways to offer personalized product recommendations at various stages throughout the customer journey.
 Consider this ecommerce personalization example list your starting point for delighting shoppers and growing your business.

 When a shopper lands on a product detail page, if the measurements or fabric pattern aren’t the right fit, you can’t risk losing that potential customer to a competing brand.